karip/toisto-au-test-suite/README.md

    - `version` - version of the software
    - `platform` - platform used to run the software ("macOS 12.4" / "Windows 7" ..)
    - `command` - command line tool and its arguments used to create the file
- - `result` - the test is a normal test if this is missing, `ignore` to ignore the test, `invalid` if the test file is an invalid file
+ - `result` - the test is a normal test if this field is missing, `ignore` to ignore the test
  - `format` - always `au`
  - `sampleRate` - sample rate
  - `channels` - number of channels